 Your very first reaction might be, “We need to exterminate these bats!”, however let me tell you: dealing with a bat problem like a parasite control problem is a huge mistake.
 These animals are not ants or termites.
 It is illegal to eliminate a bat like they are.

-Trapping is less than suitable for bats since it’s challenging to effectively catch them like you might a rodent, raccoon, or a squirrel.
+Trapping is less than suitable for bats since it’s challenging to effectively catch them like you might a rodent, rat, raccoon, or squirrel.
 Lethal trapping means you are eliminating a natural predator for mosquitos, flies, and various other annoying bugs around your house.

-Denver Bat Removal and damage repair
+Denver Bat Removal and Wildlife Damage Repair

-When clients call us with a bat issue in Denver, the first thing we do is discover exactly how they entered.
+When clients call us with a bat issue or attic repairs in Denver, the first thing we do is discover exactly how they entered.
 Once we recognize the entrance holes that they utilized to infest your attic, we establish one-way doors at those entrance points.
 By doing this, as soon as your bats go hunting during the night, they are not able to come back in.

 Here’s just how we deal with a bat exclusion job: